xfrenette/hotelcaisse-server/docs/api.md

     updated data.
 It may be a partial Business object, containing only updated attributes (ex: only `rooms` and `transactionModes`) or a full Business instance.
 See "business attribute" section below.
 * `deviceRegister`: (object) If the server determines that the device needs an up to date Register instance (the Register of the device), this object will contain the (full) Register.
 See "deviceRegister attribute" below.
+Note that `null` is a valid value: it means the device currently doesn't have an active Register (ex: this is a new device).
 * `token`: (string) if the device is correctly authenticated, contains the token to send in the next request.
 It can be different than the one used in the current request, so always use in your requests the one received in the last response.
 Note that if you make a request and an error is returned, the error will probably not have a `token`.
 For